Alien Coding: Experiments with NMT

-\textbf{\textit{Further modifications:}} Since iter.
-70, we start training $\mathit{model}_1$ in a continuous way (Section~\ref{sec:nmttask}).
-By iter.
-190 $\mathit{model}_1$ is thus trained for over 1.4M steps on the evolving data, making it quite different from other models.
+\paragraph{Combining models} The $\mathit{nmt}_1$ run bootstraps from $\mathit{nmt}_0$, inheriting its first 20 iterations, thus starting with 34420 solutions.
+Then we start combining multiple NMT models (Section~\ref{sec:nmttask}).
+Since iteration 21, we add training of $\mathit{model}_1$ to $\mathit{model}_0$.
+It is trained only on a randomly chosen half of the training set, however for twice as many steps/epochs.
+This yields a differently trained (and more focused) specialist in each iteration.
+The number of solution candidates produced by the inference phase thus doubles, to 168.8M.
+After de-duplication, this yields 32.5M unique candidates in iteration 21 compared to 13.4M in iteration 20.
+The checking (initially also using the hybrid mode) is still fast, taking 5 minutes on 18 CPUs.
+The difference to $\mathit{nmt}_0$ is remarkable: 687 new solutions in $\mathit{nmt}_1$ vs 272 in $\mathit{nmt}_0$ in iteration 21.
+This effect continues over the next iterations, see Fig.~\ref{fig:allincr}. \paragraph{Further modifications} Since iteration 70, we start training $\mathit{model}_1$ in a continuous way (Section~\ref{sec:nmttask}).
+By iteration 190 $\mathit{model}_1$ is thus trained for over 1.4M steps on the evolving data, making it quite different from other models.
 As we invent longer programs, we also allow training on longer sequences, raising the default NMT values of 50 input and 50 output tokens gradually to 80 and 140, respectively.
-Since iter.
-156 we also add training of $\mathit{model}_2$, which takes specialization even further.
+Since iteration 156 we also add training of $\mathit{model}_2$, which takes specialization even further.
 It is trained for four times as many steps as $\mathit{model}_0$ on a random quarter of the data.
 The bleu scores of $\mathit{model}_0$ are at this point low, due to the larger size of the data, while $\mathit{model}_2$ still achieves scores above 25.
 We then use $\mathit{model}_0$ only as a backup when $\mathit{model}_2$ diverges.
-Since iter.
-159 we switch from the hybrid check to the slow (full) check (Section~\ref{sec:timeout}), raising the checking time from 45m (iter.
-158) to 6h, and the number of solutions from 178 to 860 (Fig.~\ref{fig:allincr}, nmt1).
+Since iteration 159 we switch from the hybrid check to the slow (full) check (Section~\ref{sec:timeout}), raising the checking time from 45m (iteration 158) to 6h, and the number of solutions from 178 to 860 (Fig.~\ref{fig:allincr}, nmt1).
 This jump is likely due to many programs using comprehension being newly allowed.
 It includes sudden solutions for hundreds of problems that combine congruence operations and primes.\footnoteA{\url{https://bit.ly/3QPkquE}}